Silver attacks bacteria, gets 'consumed'

-Category: Climate Hits: 0As antibiotic-resistant bacteria become more prevalent, silver has seen steep growth in its use in things like antibacterial coatings.
+Category: Climate Hits: 5As antibiotic-resistant bacteria become more prevalent, silver has seen steep growth in its use in things like antibacterial coatings.
 Still, a better understanding can provide clues on how to best apply it.
 Researchers have now monitored the interaction of silver nanoparticles with a nearby E. coli culture and found the silver undergoes several dramatic changes.
 Most notably, the E. coli cells caused substantial transformations in the size and shape of the silver particles.

 Read more https://www.sciencedaily.com/releases/2021/05/210525113726.htm